cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-ISIS ENGINEERING-EN.md

 # Project implementation

 The project objectives are as follows:
-* Engineering support and AMOA of the Satellite Ground Control Segments implementing the ISIS Command Control Center Product Line
+* Engineering support and AMOA of satellite control ground segments implementing the ISIS Command Control Center Product Line

 The processes for carrying out the project are:
 * Requirements management (STB, IF): Doors